|Table of contents|

 To study the elements properly, it is necessary to organise all the elements.
 As different elements were being discovered, scientists gathered more and more information about the properties of these elements.
 Then attempts were made to organise the elements based on these properties.

 The earliest attempts to classify the elements resulted in grouping the then elements as metals and non-metals.

-(1) It was found later that law of octaves was applicable only upto calcium.
-After that every eighth element did not possess properties similar to the first.
+(i) It was found later that the law of octaves was applicable only up to calcium.
+After that, every eighth element did not possess properties similar to the first.

-(2) Newlands assumed that no new elements would be discovered in future.
-Actually new elements were discovered which did not fit into Newlands table.
+(ii) Newlands assumed that no new elements would be discovered in future.
+Actually, new elements were discovered which did not fit into Newlands' table.

 (i) One limitation of Mendeleev’s classification is that it could not assign a position to hydrogen.
 Hydrogen resembles alkali metals in the combination with halogens, oxygen and sulphur.
 On the other hand, hydrogen resembles halogens in that it exists as a diatomic molecule and it combines with metals and non-metals to form covalent compounds.

-(i) Positions of cobalt and nickel was resolved in the light of new classification of elements based on atomic number.
+(i) Positions of cobalt and nickel was resolved in the light of a new classification of elements based on atomic number.
 Cobalt and nickel have atomic numbers 27 and 28 respectively.
-Naturally cobalt with atomic number 27 has to be placed first followed by nickel.
+Naturally, cobalt with atomic number 27 has to be placed first followed by nickel.